OperationCode/operationcode_old_site/blog/_posts/2017-04-06-veteran-employment-through-technology-education-courses-act.markdown

 tags: News
 layout: post
 ---
-_House Republican Majority Leader Rep. Kevin McCarthy says veterans need more educational opportunities that meet the demands of the fast-paced technology industry._
+_House Republican Majority Leader Rep. Kevin McCarthy says veterans need more educational opportunities that meet the demands of the fast-paced technology industry. -USA Today_

 Here at Operation Code, we strongly believe in our mission to get veterans coding.
 That is why we are very excited to support U.S. House of Representatives Majority Leader Kevin McCarthy’s bill that would give the U.S. Department of Veterans Affairs (VA) $75 million dollars over five-years to support veterans in computer-related accelerated courses.
 Today, the "Veteran Employment Through Technology Education Courses Act" or "VET TEC Act" was introduced into the House of Representatives and if passed would provide access to accelerated programs in computer-related fields, from programming to robotics, and from virtual reality to artificial intelligence, many of which are not are not currently covered by the New GI Bill.